Views across the sea of the wind farms

 You’ve got more chance of catching it at the northern end of Blackpool seafront – at North Shore or in the Bispham area.
 You need to be looking in the direction of the windfarms, and the hills will be lit up by the sinking sun.

-Views from North Pier
+Views from the Piers

 Views across the sea from North Pier